ARTS ET METIERS, LEAD INSTITUTE ON THE EUROPEAN FUNDED PROJECT - COLROBOT

 Funded through the European Union's Horizon 2020 research and innovation program.

-COLROBOT consortium is composed of 11 partners from 5 different European countries, whose well-established activities and expertise cover all the value chain.
+The COLROBOT consortium is composed of 11 partners from 5 different European countries, whose well-established activities and expertise cover the entire value chain.

 ColRobot: Collaborative Robotics for Assembly and Kitting in Smart Manufacturing

-Manufacturing competitiveness depends largely on its productivity, flexibility and agility to react to market demands.
-Robots are a key element to achieve such competitiveness, especially if they are able to collaborate with humans in a shared workspace in the shop-floor, creating a co-working partnership.
+Manufacturing competitiveness depends largely on its productivity, flexibility, and agility to react to market demands.
+Robots are a key element in achieving such competitiveness, especially if they are able to collaborate with humans in a shared workspace on the shop floor, creating a co-working partnership.
 The paradigm for robot usage has changed from an idea in which robots work with complete autonomy to a scenario in which robots collaborate with humans.
 This means taking the best of each partner, human and robot, by exploring the cognitive and dexterity capabilities of humans (focus on value-added tasks) and the capacity of robots to produce repetitive work and provide assistance.
-ColRobot combines cutting-edge European robot technology and end-user requirements for assembly processes to create an integrated system for collaborative robotics in which a mobile manipulator acts as a “third hand” by delivering kits, tools, parts, and holding work pieces while the operator works on it.
-Humans will cognitively and physically interact with ColRobot robots using gestures, touch commands and demonstrations.
-The robot will be able to navigate autonomously in the factory floor to pick up the required parts and tools, and prepare kits for assembly.
+ColRobot combines cutting-edge European robot technology and end-user requirements for assembly processes to create an integrated system for collaborative robotics in which a mobile manipulator acts as a "third hand" by delivering kits, tools, parts, and holding work pieces while the operator works on it.
+Humans will cognitively and physically interact with ColRobot robots using gestures, touch commands, and demonstrations.
+The robot will be able to navigate autonomously on the factory floor to pick up the required parts and tools and prepare kits for assembly.
 A safety system that pushes the limits of standardization in collaborative robotics supervises the process.
-The technology readiness level (TRL) will be increased by means of continuous iterative real world testing (performance, usability, relevance in manufacturing), validation and improvement.
-Two use cases in automobile and aerospace industry will be implemented and validated in real world operational environments.
-The ColRobot vision and the consortium competences in technology transfer will reduce the technological innovation gap and ease the transition from science to economic and social impact.
+The technology readiness level (TRL) will be increased by means of continuous iterative real-world testing (performance, usability, relevance in manufacturing), validation, and improvement.
+Two use cases in the automotive and aerospace industries will be implemented and validated in real-world operational environments.
+The ColRobot vision and the consortium's expertise in technology transfer will reduce the technological innovation gap and ease the transition from science to economic and social impact.

 News